beast-dev/doc/tutorials/bat_rabies_discrete_diffusion/batrabies_discrete_diffusion_tutorial.md

 ##### The sequence alignment
 -->

-Select the file called batRABV.fas.
-This file contains an alignment of 372 nucleoprotein gene sequences of bat rabies viruses, 1353 nucleotides in length.
+Select the batRABV.fas file.
+This fasta formatted file contains an alignment of 372 nucleoprotein gene sequences of bat rabies viruses, 1353 nucleotides in length.
 Once loaded, the sequence data will be listed under Partitions as shown in the figure:

 {% include image.html file="02_sequencePartition.png" prefix="tutorials/bat_rabies_discrete_diffusion/" caption="" %}